projectsveltos/sveltos/docs/features/multi-tenancy-sharing-cluster.md

 Based on the above YAML definition, we specify the below fields:

-1. **admin:** Identifies the tenant admin to whom permissions are granted;
+- `serviceAccountName`: The service account the permission will be applied to;
+- `serviceAccountNamespace`: The namespace the service account has been deployed in the **management cluster**
-2. **clusterSelector:** Is a Kubernetes label selector.
-Sveltos uses it to detect all the clusters where permissions need to be granted;
+- `clusterSelector`: This is a Kubernetes label selector.
+Sveltos uses the label to detect all the clusters where permissions need to be granted;
-3. **roleRefs:** References ConfigMaps/Secrets each containing one or more Kubernetes [ClusterRoles/Roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) defining permissions being granted to the tenant admin.
+- `roleRefs`: References ConfigMaps/Secrets each containing one or more Kubernetes [ClusterRoles/Roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) defining the permissions to be granted.

 An example of a ConfigMap containing a ClusterRole granting definition with full edit permissions can be found below.